Davejurgens/marvel-rivals-repo/docs/apis/get-duelists.md

 ```

 ## Return body
-Returns all Marvel Rivals Duelists by character name requested.
+Returns all Marvel Rivals Duelists by supehero name requested.
 The following example shows the result of requesting the
 Duelist charcter with the superhero name "Cloak and Dagger":

 ```json